 Assistant Professor in Art & Design History & Theory

-Caroline Dionne's current research examines the relationships between language theories and architectural discourses, with focus on the notion of usage understood as a customary practice grounded in specific spatial configurations and as a means of accounting for, and assessing, architectural experience through language.
-In 2013-14 she was awarded a research fellowship in the context of the Visiting Scholars Program at the Canadian Centre for Architecture.
-She has published essays and articles in, among others, OASE 96 Social Poetics: The Architecture of Use and Appropriation, Architecture's Appeal (Routledge 2015), Architecture and Authoship (Black Dog, 2006), La Re-vue Malaquais, Montreal Architectural Review, Chora 4: Intervals in the philosophy of Architecture, Public, ETC Montreal, YYZ Blog, Patrimoine Suisse, Hochparterre and Tracés (SIA).
+Caroline Dionne is Assistant Professor in the History and Theory of Design Practice at the School of Art and Design History and Theory (ADHT).
+At the intersection of architecture, literature and language theories, her current research is concerned with the concept of usage—of words and spaces—as a semantically productive component of spatial design in modern and contemporary practices.
+She was a Research and Teaching Postdoctoral Fellow at the Swiss Federal Institute of Technology Lausanne (EPFL) from 2011 to 2016, and a Visiting Scholar at the Canadian Centre for Architecture, Montreal, in 2014.
+She holds a PhD in the History and Theory of Architecture from McGill University, Montreal.
+She has published essays and articles in, among others, Reading Architecture: Literary Imagination and Architectural Experience (Routledge 2018), OASE 96 Social Poetics: The Architecture of Use and Appropriation, Architecture's Appeal (Routledge 2015), Architecture and Authoship (Black Dog, 2006), La Re-vue Malaquais, Montreal Architectural Review, Chora 4: Intervals in the philosophy of Architecture, Public, ETC Montreal, YYZ Blog, Patrimoine Suisse, Hochparterre and Tracés (SIA).
 An architectural critic and curator, she co-founded TILT, an independent contemporary art space based in Renens, Switzerland.

 Discourses in Design

 Internship (Fall 2018)